pikdum/thistle_tea/README.md

 mix build_maps

 iex -S mix
-# default logins are in application.ex
+# change server to localhost in realmlist.wtf
-# test:test
+# default logins are in application.ex (test:test)
-# also, test server at 150.230.28.221
+# also, there's a test server at 150.230.28.221
 ```

 ## databases